The Best Trails to Hike, Bike and Run in Raleigh, N.C.

 Beginning at the North Carolina Museum of Art (where parking and admission to the museum are free) and ending in downtown Raleigh, this 5.9-mile, paved trail winds through the museum’s beautiful 164-acre park, passes behind Meredith College, cuts through the main campus of North Carolina State University, zips by Pullen Park and finishes in the heart of the city just outside of the Martin Marietta Center for the Performing Arts (where coffee and treats from spots like Bittersweet, Boulted Bread and lucettegrace await nearby).

 The trail can be done in reverse, of course, and bike racks are on hand at the museum so you can lock up for a bit while you explore the galleries (highly recommended) or set up for a lunch break in the park outside.
 Relatively flat, the Art to Heart Trail does have a couple standout hills on the edge of the museum park.
 If coming from downtown, the final hill into the museum park is a short and steep 0.2-mile climb with an eight-percent average gradient.
-According to Strava—a popular GPS tracking app for athletes—cyclists have made more than 20,000 attempts at this hill since 2011.
+According to Strava—a popular GPS tracking app for athletes—cyclists have made more than 20,000 attempts at this hill over the last decade.

 For those interested in a more leisurely stroll, you really never have to leave the museum park.
 A one-mile paved trail, the Blue Loop, is open to walkers, skaters, joggers and cyclists—families with young children, strollers and dogs are a common sight along this path that traverses past some of the park's major art pieces.
 An additional mile of unpaved trails, not open to cyclists, is a perfect way to find some solitude amongst nature.
-View a map of the Art to Heart Trail here
+View a map of the Art to Heart Trail.

 Shelley Lake Park